-We welcome you to try our simulations with no commitment in order to build your principal pipeline, improve school leader retention, and/or manufacture real-world experiences for your education leadership programs.
-See our suggested simulations for your fall and spring professional development opportunities or your educational leadership program and simply complete the form.
+We welcome you to try our simulations with no commitment to build your principal pipeline, improve school leader retention, and manufacture real-world experiences for your education leadership programs.
+See our suggested simulations for your fall and spring professional development opportunities or your educational leadership program and complete the form.

 3. Disruptive Teacher - Professional relationships are at the core of education for large districts.
 "This simulation is based around a collaborative teaching team.
-There is one teacher on the team, newer to the school but a mid-career teacher, who is “not a team player.”
-The simulation begins with another teacher on the team coming to the school leader and expressing concern over the way the disruptive teacher is behaving.
-The school leader ultimately ends up at a team meeting and witnesses behavior that is inappropriate and over-the-top.
-The simulation goals relate to school culture and climate, conflict management, and responding to teacher concerns.”
+One teacher on the team is newer to the school but a mid-career teacher, who is "not a team player."
+The simulation begins with another teacher on the team coming to the school leader and expressing concern over the disruptive teacher behaving.
+The school leader ultimately ends up at a team meeting and witnesses inappropriate and over-the-top behavior.
+The simulation goals relate to school culture and climate, conflict management, and responding to teacher concerns."

 1. Navigating the Politics of Equity-Based Budgeting - Large districts have complex budgeting processes that filter through many layers of personnel.
 "In this simulation, you will play the role of superintendent in a traditionally well-regarded district that is experiencing significant population shifts with a host of changing needs.
-Your challenge is to work with a variety of stakeholders to develop and pass a budget that will provide funding in an equitable manner.
-This will call for a different process than that which has been used in the past – it is a significant change that must be managed.”
+Your challenge is to work with various stakeholders to develop and pass a budget that equitably provides funding.
+This will call for a different process than that which has been used in the past – it is a significant change that must be managed."

 Simulations are a series of linked scenarios, in a choose-your-own-adventure format, that capture the challenges of school-based leadership problems of practice that sitting and aspiring leaders can experience in a safe manner so they can fail forward.